Susan Crosland: Biography

 Born Susan Barnes Watson in Baltimore, the descendant of passengers on the Mayflower, she was the daughter of Mark Skinner Watson, a defence correspondent for The Baltimore Sun, later the publication's editor, and Susan Owens who was also a journalist.
 She graduated from Vassar College and taught at the Baltimore Museum of Art.
-In 1952, she married Patrick Skene Catling, then working with her father, and relocated to London in 1956 when Catling was posted to the London office of The Baltimore Sun.
+On 11 June 1949, she married Patrick Skene Catling, then working with her father, and relocated to London in 1956 when Catling was posted to the London office of The Baltimore Sun.

 At a party during the year she met Anthony Crosland shortly after The Future of Socialism, his most significant book, had been published.
 Her first marriage collapsed in 1960, and she and Crosland married in 1964; they initially kept separate residences.
 By now, she had begun to write for British newspapers, originally as Susan Barnes.
 Taken on by John Junor of The Sunday Express just prior to her divorce, she freelanced after her second marriage, and specialised in writing features and profile articles.
 Following a period on the pre-Murdoch The Sun, Crosland worked for The Sunday Times from 1970.
 Known for her profiles, she insisted on not interviewing the wives of 'great men' feeling that "they wanted to perpetuate the image".
 Labour politician Tony Benn though, one of her subjects and a friend of her husband, persuaded Crosland not publish an article dedicated to himself (he had been allowed to vet it) which Benn considered unflattering.
 The interview was eventually published in The Spectator during October 1987.